rm-hull/luma.lcd/doc/hardware.rst

 ~~~~~~~
 No support for the touch-screen, leave the MISO and Touch pins disconnected.
 LED(Backlight) draws around 120ma, you may need to add a current driver to avoid
-overloading the IO pin.Depending on the board you bought, there may be
+overloading the IO pin.
+Depending on the board you bought, there may be
 different names for the same pins, as detailed below.

 ============= ================= ======== ==============